See inside one of London's most expensive houses – the modern mega-mansion worth £40m

 5. Hampstead and Highgate – bordering the north and south ends of Hampstead Heath, which has been used for filming locations – Hampstead and Highgate villages are home to many celebrities past and present, including Boy George, Kate Moss, George Michael.

-Millie Hurst is the Solved Section Editor at Homes & Gardens.
-She has six years of experience in digital journalism, having previously worked as Senior SEO Editor at News UK in London and New York.
-She then gained experience writing for women's magazines before joining Future PLC in January 2021.
-Millie has written for an array of homes brands including Livingetc and Real Homes and was formerly Senior Content Editor at Ideal Home before taking on the position of Section Editor with Homes & Gardens.
+Millie Hurst is a freelance lifestyle writer with over six years of experience in digital journalism.
+Having previously worked as Solved Section Editor at Homes & Gardens and Senior SEO Editor at News UK in London and New York, Millie has written for an array of homes brands including Livingetc and Real Homes and was formerly Senior Content Editor at Ideal Home.
 She has written and edited countless features on home organization, decluttering and interior design and always hopes to inspire readers with new ways to enjoy their homes.
-She lives in Sheffield, South Yorkshire and loves to weave nature-inspired decor and nods to time spent in Italy into her own home.
+She lives in Sheffield, South Yorkshire, and loves to weave nature-inspired decor and nods to time spent in Italy into her own home.